RISCfuture/BadBehavior/README.md

   example, if you do your three takeoffs and landings solo, then go pick up passengers for the next leg, logging both legs as a single flight, it will mark that flight as non-compliant.
+* Instrument currency as defined in 61.57(c) requires six approaches, a hold, and "intercepting and tracking courses".
+There is no way to log that last part, but since it can be reasonably assumed that any instrument flight involving approaches or holds by definition involves intercepting and tracking courses, it's simply assumed to always be true.
+* The NVG currency checks only validate whether NVG takeoffs and landings are legal.
+They do not check NVG hover operations or other NVG operations that LogTen Pro is not set up to record.

 ## Help Me!